 Costa Almeria’s Cabo de Gata is one of the least trodden coasts in all of Spain, and one of the most well-preserved, too.
 Set up your Granada motorhome hire by its sandy coves and rocky headlands, and you will be rewarded by the rich birdlife its salt flats support.
 From the coast, drive your RV rental in Granada inland to the olive groves of Jaen and its rustically charming historic center, itself within striking distance of Cordoba’s Mezquita (mosque) just one and a half hours to the west.

 Motorhome Tour of Western Andalusia

 Finally, you come down to Cadiz.
 If you have the time, Costa de la Luz, stretching all the way from Cadiz to Huelva and the border with Portugal, teems with locals escaping the summer heat.
-Join the fun in your campervan rental in Granada.
+Join the fun in your campervan rental.

 Cadiz has a very ancient air befitting a city that was founded by Phoenicians.
 Despite its age, it continues to be a major hub between travellers from Africa and Europe via Tarifa, on Cadiz’ southernmost coast, and Tangier, Morocco.